ase1997/Can-Transformation/README.md

   - Python3/C++11 or above

 ## Tasks
-  - Write CMake and launch files to spawn 12 coke cans at random poses and a table at x-y-z (1,0,0) rotated 90 degress about z-axis and its center is at (1,0,1.05)
+  - Write CMake and launch files to spawn 12 coke cans at random poses and a table at x-y-z (1,0,0) rotated 90 degress about z-axis and its center is at (1,0,1.05) in Gazebo

 ![ase1997](https://github.com/ase1997/Can-Transformation/blob/main/random_cans.png)
 <p align="center">